ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-06-06-saas-application-development-java.md

 For most users and software vendors, partitionable instantiations of instance specific sessions will be an important aspect of efficiency and overall maintenance, tracking, and reliabilty.
 Billing becomes more straightforward and understandable because it can be related to actual measureable system usage.
 At the very least system usage reports can be easily aligned with particular customer usage.
 Further development efforts can be effectively deployed to target resource-heavy parts of the application and thus reduce overhead.
 Faults can be more quickly identified, isolated, and rectified.

 Assuming the architecture and implementation stayed true to good design and coding practices and produced a truly modular application, dynamic scalability should be possible.
-This is a boon to any [SaaS provider](http://www.issart.com/blog/custom-saas-accounting-application-development/), whether they are providing their own infrastructure or relying heavily on servicer providers.
+This is a boon to any [SaaS provider](https://www.issart.com/blog/custom-saas-accounting-application-development/), whether they are providing their own infrastructure or relying heavily on servicer providers.
 In the latter case the benefits are obvious – billing is most likely very closely correlated with usage and dynamic scalability will allow you to expand and contract your service needs as your client usage ebbs and flows.
 For those providing their own infrastructure, dynamic scalability allows for rapid expansion (or contraction) of your customer base by simply adding and subtracting additional resources as necessary.
 Servicing and maintenance should also be less disruptive to your customers as your dynamic session management capability should be able to allow you to take resources online and offline when necessary.

 While SaaS application development java can lead to more resource-hungry applications, it can also be efficient in other ways.
 Java is more portable and less specific as regards to underlying hardware and OS requirements.
-It is easier to maintain a stable of “stand-by” Java developers to deal with problems since there are more of them in the labor market.
+It is easier to maintain a stable of "stand-by" Java developers to deal with problems since there are more of them in the labor market.
 The nature of the Java language and the skills required to develop Java applications also enforce more professional rigor and provide more structured code, allowing for greater flexibility in reliably allowing different developers to maintain the same code base.

 #### Reliability: